Physical layout and keycaps

-What are the physical properties of the UHK and its palm rest?
+Physical properties of the UHK and its palm rest

 - Keyboard weight: ~1kg (2.2 lbs)

 - Left keyboard half (and also palm rest half) length: 135mm (5.31 inch)

 - Right keyboard half (and also palm rest half) length: 154mm (6.06 inch)